 One of the great things about making music, is that you can use almost anything to make it.
 This video is from the show Stomp which has been performed all over the world including on Broadway and The West End.
 In this video the crew make incredible rhythms and beats from just brooms.
 This shows the diverse amount of sounds that can be made with such a basic household object.

 When a child is learning the basics of music, one of the most fundamental things for them to explore is how sound is made and how different objects can make different sounds.
-If you’d like your child to learn music, helping them to discover how items sound is a great introduction – and yes this may include them hitting your saucepans with your wooden spoons.
+If you’d like your child to learn music, helping them to discover how objects sound is a great introduction – and yes this may include them hitting your saucepans with your wooden spoons.

 In our course 'Dabbledoomusic: Early Years', Shane demonstrates how you can use household items or very simple instruments to learn the basics of music.
 If you'd like your child be able to take their first steps in learning about music, why not try out our course by clicking on the link below: